Plane-layer Rayleigh-B\'enard convection up to $Ra=10^{11}$: Near-wall fluctuations and role of initial conditions: Height-dependent statistics of velocity and temperature

 The scaling of the rms values at the chosen heights for all $Ra$ are plotted in figure~\ref{fig:rms_scale} in panels (b), (d) and (f) for temperature, total velocity and vertical velocity, respectively.
 At sufficiently high Rayleigh numbers of $Ra\geq 10^8$, all data follow a $Ra$-scaling law at all chosen heights and for all quantities.
 For the midplane, the scaling range is even extended to lower Rayleigh numbers.
-All near-wall data follow similar scalings for $T_{\rm rms}$ and $U_{\rm rms}$ with practically no $Ra$-dependence.
+All near-wall data follow similar scalings for $T_{\rm rms}$ and $U_{\rm rms}$ with a very weak $Ra$-dependence.
 In case of $W_{\rm rms}$, the small scaling exponent increases from -0.10 at the edge of the boundary layer to -0.05 at the midplane.
 This scaling, together with the decreased amplitude towards the bulk, seems to be connected with the ongoing detachment of the thermal plumes and their subsequent rise into the bulk.
 The total velocity fluctuations (which include the horizontal velocity components) at the midplane display practically the same scaling as those above the boundary layer, again with a systematically decreased magnitude towards the bulk.
 Only the temperature fluctuations at the midplane have a smaller scaling exponent with -0.13 and thus a stronger $Ra$-dependence.
 See also \cite{Samuel2024} for a comparison with other previous investigations.
+This faster decay with $Ra$ indicates, that the bulk becomes increasingly well mixed for growing Rayleigh number.
+Plumes and plume clusters, that dominate the near-wall region, are more widely dispersed, which reduces the temperature fluctuations in the bulk more strongly.
+At the lowest Rayleigh numbers $Ra \lesssim 10^7$ the thermal plumes reach further into the bulk since the turbulent mixing is less developed.
+This seems to cause deviations from the scaling for most of the data.